 App Service Plan -.
 Get your plan a name, it doesn't really matter what as no one will see it.

 Resource Group-> Use the resource group you created above

 Location -> Important, this must be the same as resource group

 Pricing -> I used the standard S! but up to you

 Now we have an app plan, we need a SQL server.
 Again, through the portal, click 'New' and search for SQL server

-Add in your SQL details, the name, admin log-in and password will be the details youll add in your Umbraco connection string.
+Add in your SQL details, the name, admin log-in and password will be the details you'll add in your Umbraco connection string.
 Again, choose the resource group you created in step one and then make sure you choose the same location.
-After you have a resource group, an app plan and a sql server configured, we can do the rest in Visual Studio!
+After you have a resource group, an app plan, and a SQL server configured, we can do the rest in Visual Studio!

-In Visual Studio, open up your Umbraco project, right click on the website and select 'Publish'.
+In Visual Studio, open up your Umbraco project, right-click on the website and select 'Publish'.
 When the Visual Studio Publish dialog opens, select the Azure Web Apps option.